LeidyGil/leidygil.github.io/SQL_English.md

 group by product
 having total_quantity > 1000 ORDER BY 2 desc;
 ```
 Your task is to write an SQL query that returns the departments whose average salary is greater than 3000, ordered FROM highest to lowest average salary.
-The results should show the department name[...]
+The results must display the department name and the average salary, with the column names as Departamento and Salario_Promedio, respectively.
 ```sql
 SELECT Department, AVG(salary) as Average_Salary FROM employees group by Department